 Admission Requirements

 You must thoroughly research the admission requirements to apply to the University of York.
 This research helps you tailor your application to the institution’s specifications.
-UoY considers your academic qualifications, English language proficiency, and personal statement.
-York also focuses on specific circumstances and relevant experience.
-It also provides country-specific requirements that immensely benefit you as an international student.
+UoY considers your academic qualifications, English language proficiency, reference, and personal statement.
+York also considers other factors you want the university to take into account as part of your application and provides country-specific requirements that can benefit international students.

 Tuition Fees

 Planning your finances can help you establish a budget and ensure you can enjoy your study abroad experience without breaking the bank.
 As an international student, you must consider tuition fees, accommodation expenses, and other factors contributing to studying and living costs.
-Fees for out-of-country learners vary by course, but they range from £21,800 for a bachelor’s degree to £23,500 for a master’s degree.
+International tuition fees vary by course and level.
+For 2026/27 entry, some undergraduate course pages list international fees such as £26,900 for selected BA courses and £32,350 for Computer Science BSc.
+Postgraduate taught international fees also vary by course, with examples including £26,900 for selected MA courses and £34,500 for Accounting and Finance MSc.
+International fees may increase in later years in line with CPI inflation, up to a maximum of 10%.

 Scholarships

 Scholarships help alleviate the financial burden if you’re worried about expenses.
 As an international student, it’s critical to look into financial aid that can help cover the cost of tuition, accommodation, and more.
-The University of York offers scholarship awards based on academic performance and bursaries depending on personal circumstances to make education more affordable.
-Some examples include the York Performance Award and the International Regional Scholarship.
+The University of York offers scholarship awards that are typically allocated based on academic achievements or extracurricular activities, while bursaries are typically allocated based on personal circumstances.
+Current 2026/27 examples include the Global Impact Undergraduate Scholarship, Dean’s Global Excellence Scholarship, International Undergraduate Achievement Scholarship, Global Impact Masters Scholarship, International Masters Achievement Scholarship, and the York Performance Award.
+The International Regional Scholarship appears to refer to a previous York scholarship cycle, so always confirm current availability on the university’s official scholarship pages before applying.

 Studying at the University of York presents numerous benefits, including access to a vibrant academic community and excellent support systems.
-With an acceptance rate of 17.1%, understanding this metric is crucial for international students to gauge their likelihood of admission and tailor their application strategy.
-So, prepare your application accordingly to secure your spot!
+With an acceptance rate of about 21.8%, understanding this metric is useful for international students, but it should be considered alongside the university’s course-specific requirements and offer rate.
+So, prepare your application carefully to improve your chances of securing a spot!

 We hope this article about the University of York’s acceptance rate was helpful to you.
-Make sure also to check out our Study in the UK and the Available Courses in the United Kingdom sections if you’re interested in studying in the UK!
+Make sure also to check out our Study in the UK and the Available Courses for International Students!